|Overview||Committees||Important Documents||Resources||For Students|

 Ohio Guaranteed Transfer Pathways Statewide Steering Committee

 In order to move forward with the development and implementation of guaranteed transfer pathways, a statewide steering committee has been formed, which will oversee the progress.
-The steering committee is co-chaired by Dr. Mary Ellen Mazey, President of Bowling Green State University, and Dr. Marcia Ballinger, President of Lorain County Community College, who represent the Ohio Articulation and Transfer Network Oversight Board.
+The steering committee is co-chaired by Dr. Randy Smith, Vice Provost for Academic Programs at The Ohio State University, Dr. Marcia Ballinger, President of Lorain County Community College, and previously Dr. Mary Ellen Mazey, President of Bowling Green State University who represent the Ohio Articulation and Transfer Network Oversight Board.
 The committee members consist of representatives from: